ViktorS01/rsschool-cv/cv.md

 While studying at the university, I completed many projects, for example, playing on a game engine Unity using C#.
 Several sites with their own layouts.
 Also, a lot of program code is written in the language Java.
 At the moment I am studying at the University of SSTU.
+My English level is **B1**